ogrisel/wheelhouse-uploader/README.md

 The canonical use case is:

-1- Continuous Integration (CI) servers build and test the project packages for various platforms and versions of Python, for instance using the commands:
+1- Continuous Integration (CI) workers build and test the project packages for various platforms and versions of Python, for instance using the commands:

         pip install wheel
         python setup.py bdist_wheel

-2- All CI servers upload the resulting packages using `wheelhouse-uploader` to upload the generated artifacts to one or more cloud storage containers (e.g. one container per platform, or one for the master branch and the other for release tags).
+2- CI workers use `wheelhouse-uploader` to upload the generated artifacts to one or more cloud storage containers (e.g. one container per platform, or one for the master branch and the other for release tags).

 3- The project maintainer uses the `wheelhouse-uploader` distutils extensions to fetch all the generated build artifacts for a specific version number to